MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

 #### Enrollment option 2: Bulk enrollment using a provisioning package

 You can enroll devices using a provisioning package created using Windows Configuration Designer or the **Set up School PCs** app.
-With this enrollment method, all users are automatically standard users on the device.

 For more information on bulk enrollment, go to [Bulk enrollment for Windows devices](../enrollment/windows-bulk-enroll.md).

 With bulk enrollment:

 - After the devices enroll in Intune, then you add them to the group you created in [Step 1 - Create a Microsoft Entra group](#step-1---create-a-microsoft-entra-group) (in this article).
 When they're added to the group, they receive your cloud config.
+- All users are automatically standard users on the device.
 - There isn't an Enrollment Status Page.
 Users can't view the progress as all the cloud configuration settings are applying.
 Users can start using the device before cloud config is fully applied.
 - Before you distribute devices to users, Microsoft recommends that you verify that the settings and apps are on the devices.

 #### Enrollment option 3: Enroll using Microsoft Entra ID in the out-of-box experience (OOBE)

-With MDM automatic enrollment enabled in Intune, during the OOBE, users sign in with their Microsoft Entra ID accounts.
+With MDM automatic enrollment enabled in Intune, during the OOBE, users sign in with their Microsoft Entra accounts.
 When they sign-in, enrollment automatically starts.

 With this enrollment option, you: